lsc4ss-s21/final-project-covid-tweet-mining/README.md

 ![image](https://user-images.githubusercontent.com/72182514/120869353-dbff3a00-c5c8-11eb-9ac1-d3b5a533deef.png)

 Besides, we used perplexity and loglikelihood metrics to evaluate our model.
-With relatively low perplexity and high loglikelihood scores, the LDA models performs relatively well in identifying topics.
+With relatively low perplexity and high loglikelihood scores, the LDA models performs well in identifying topics.

 ## Conclusion